lenochkapozorik/ImageNN/README.md

 # ImageNN
-script that uses the TensorFlow.js library to perform image classification on a pre-trained model:
+script that uses the TensorFlow.js library to perform image classification on a pre-trained model.
+This script uses the @tensorflow-models/mobilenet package which is a pre-trained model for image classification.
+It loads an image from the file system, creates a tensor from the image, loads the pre-trained model and then classify the image.
+The script then prints the predictions, which is an array of objects that contain the class name and the probability of the image belonging to that class.